openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

 Wait while the host is configured and rebooted.
 Up to 20 minutes may be required for a reboot, depending on hardware.
-When the reboot is complete, the host is reported as Locked, Disabled, and Online.
+When the reboot is complete, the host is reported as locked, disabled, and online.

 *************
-Listing Hosts
+Listing hosts
 *************

-Once all Nodes have been installed, configured and rebooted, on Controller-0 list the hosts:
+Once all nodes have been installed, configured and rebooted, on controller-0 list the hosts:

 ::